-The student has the right to appeal grade reports, course or clinical grades that result in academic probation or dismissal from the College, or decisions where there is reason to believe that they were capricious, discriminatory, arbitrary, or in error.
-Dissatisfaction with a grade is not a sufficient reason to appeal the grade.
-In order to provide a mechanism for the fair resolution of disagreements, the College has developed an Appeal Procedure for students.
-Students have the right to appeal grades, academic or student policies, and disciplinary action resulting from violation of academic or student policies.
-All parts of the Appeal Procedure will be private and all persons present will consider all information presented to be confidential.
+Policy: The student has the right to appeal grade reports; course or clinical grades that result in academic probation or dismissal from the College; or decisions where there is reason to believe that they were capricious, discriminatory, arbitrary, or in error.
+In order to provide a mechanism for the fair resolution of disagreements, the College has developed an appeal procedure for students.
+Students have the right to appeal grades, and disciplinary action resulting from violation of academic or student policies.
+All parts of the appeal procedure will be private and remain confidential by all in attendance.
 However, if the student discloses information discussed during a meeting, the student's interest in the confidentiality will be deemed waived.

 The student has the right to appeal any decision.
-At either a Student Appeal or a Disciplinary Action Appeal, a student is entitled to be accompanied at the hearing by a fellow student, parent or representative, who may be an attorney.
+At either a student appeal or a disciplinary action appeal, a student is entitled to be accompanied at the hearing by a fellow student, parent or representative, who may be an attorney.
+If bringing an attorney advanced notification to the Dean is required.

-I. Academic Appeal Procedure
+I. Grade Appeal Procedure